tmackey01/NASA_IPMSI/AERONET/Webpage_Navigation.md

 4. Once you've selected your site, click the 'Change Site' button
    - The name, latitude, longitude, and altitude directly to the right of the 'Enter Site Name:' box should be updated to your site
 5. Locate the 'Surface Data' column in the table below the 'Enter Site Name:' box and select the desired Surface Data categories
-   - AOD (Solar)
+   - AOD (Solar) <-- Surface Data Category
-     - Aerosol Optical Depth (AOD)
+     - Aerosol Optical Depth (AOD)  <-- Data Type
-     - Water Vapor
+     - Water Vapor  <-- Data Type
-     - Angstrom Exponent
+     - Angstrom Exponent  <-- Data Type
    - Inversions (Almucantar):
      - Size Distribution
      - Refractive Index (Real)